Your Essential Guide to Net Net Stocks

 And, how can investors take advantage of this classic investment strategy?

 Unfortunately for my portfolio, it took me a long time to transition to Graham's net net stock strategy.
-As I explained to Alvin Chow of Big Fat Purse, a number of half-baked articles critical of Graham's favourite investment strategy convinced me that net net stocks didn't exist anymore.
+As I explained to Alvin Chow of Dr Wealth, a number of half-baked articles critical of Graham's favourite investment strategy convinced me that net net stocks didn't exist anymore.
 As a result, I mistakenly bought into the widespread belief that net net stock investing wasn't a viable strategy.
+Value investors need to ignore the financial media.

 Boy was I wrong.
 Since diving head-first into the investment strategy in 2010, my portfolio has really taken off.
 In fact, Graham's net nets have worked so well that my portfolio has blown past the market's return since making the switch.